Belvès,

-One of the most beautiful villages in the Dordogne.
+Belvès is one of the most beautiful medieval villages in the Dordogne…

 A hilltop village of golden stone, quiet streets, and far reaching views - Belvès is a place to slow down and experience the Périgord Noir at its most authentic.
 Set above the Nauze Valley, Belvès is often described as one of the most beautiful villages in France - but what makes it special is not just its medieval architecture.